UTexas

 1. Subject to the rules in this Chapter, University persons, University organizations, and members of the public may present guest speakers in common outdoor areas of the campus.

-2. Registered student, sponsored student, registered faculty, and staff organizations and academic or administrative units may present guest speakers in the limited public forums of the campus.
-In the case of registered student organizations and sponsored student organizations, advance permission from the dean of students is required.
+2. Registered student, sponsored student, registered faculty and staff organizations, and academic or administrative units may present guest speakers in the limited public forums of the campus.
+In the case of registered student organizations and sponsored student organizations, advance permission from the Dean of Students is required.
 Registered faculty organizations are required to seek advance permission from the executive vice president and provost.
 Registered staff organizations are required to seek advance permission from the senior vice president and chief operating officer.
 Individuals may not present a guest speaker in University buildings or University facilities.

 Sec.
 13–1003.
 Location and Form of Presentation